anuksandhu/daily-digest/README.md

 - **📊 Multi-Source Data Aggregation**
   - Real-time weather from OpenWeatherMap
   - Tech news from RSS feeds (TechCrunch, Hacker News, The Verge)
-  - Stock quotes with rate limiting (AAPL, GOOGL)
+  - Stock quotes with rate limiting
   - Daily inspirational quote
   - Word of the day with intelligent fallbacks